 Further steps to prevent Modern Slavery

-We continue to take the issues of modern slavery seriously and will develop our approach, reviewing and revising policies and training where necessary in order to ensure that we raise awareness of modern Slavery throughout the organisation.
-We are currently drafting an Anti Modern Slavery and Human Trafficking Policy which sets out the organisation’s detailed stance and procedures on the matter.
+We continue to take the issues of modern slavery seriously and will develop our approach, reviewing and revising policies and training where necessary in order to ensure that we raise awareness of modern slavery throughout the organisation.
+We have an Anti Modern Slavery and Human Trafficking Policy which sets out the organisation’s detailed stance and procedures on the matter.
 This statement is made pursuant to, section 54(1) of the Modern Slavery, Act 2015 for the financial year ending 2018.
 This statement has been approved by the Council and is signed on their behalf by the CEO.